pulumi/docs/content/tutorials/pulumi-fundamentals/configure-and-provision/index.md

 pulumi config set protocol http://
 ```

-Then, we need to add them to the top of our program with the rest of the
+Now, add these settings to the top of your program file, just below the others:
-configuration values.

 {{< chooser language "typescript,python,go,java,yaml" / >}}